Jump to section:

 2. On the records page (e.g. Occurrence records for Black-Anther Flax Lily) click the Map tab.

-screenshot of the occurrence records page, highlighting where the map and download map buttons are located
+the occurrence records page, highlighting where the map tab is, including the download map button and map controls at the top of the map

 3. When viewing the map (e.g. Map of occurrence for Black-Anther records for Flax Lily), click the Download map button.